Dzoiver/FF8WMScriptsReader/README.md

-# FF8WMScriptsReader
+# Final Fantasy 8 World Map Scripts viewer
-Displays FF8 World Map Scripts in human readable form
+Displays scripts in human readable form.

 - Extract wmsetxx.obj from world.fs (you can use Deling for it).
 - Open the program and import that file